 Nearly 100 miles of trails comprise the award-winning Apalachicola River WEA Paddling Trail System.
 Canoers and kayakers of all abilities can explore the network of waterways on short, easy jaunts or choose more strenuous multi-day adventures.
 Most trails are accessible from boat ramps located along State Road 65.
 Secure bike racks located at several ramps provide an option for shuttling.
 Two routes are accessed from the west bank of the Apalachicola River north of the city of Apalachicola.

 In the fall, the area is very popular with squirrel hunters, many of whom set up primitive campsites and enjoy fishing as well as hunting.
-A 40-acre dove field is planted annually with grain crops and is open during the dove season.
+There are multiple fields and general wildlife food plots open for dove season.
 Hunting activity generally peaks between mid-November and mid-January.
 Check the Regulations Summary and calendar before you visit.

 The area's outstanding wildlife habitats, including floodplain forest, sawgrass marshes and pine flatwoods, support significant populations of both rare and common wildlife.
 More than 280 species of native birds have been spotted here.
 This area features four sites on the Great Florida Birding and Wildlife Trail.
 Visit the Wildlife page for more information about the area's wildlife.

-Enjoy primitive camping (no restrooms or water) at one of four designated campgrounds (permit only) located at Butcher Pen Landing, Gardner Landing, Bloody Bluff Landing and Van Horn Landing or at a self-selected location anywhere within the WEA that is not posted “No Camping.
-Please refer to the Regulations Summary and Area Map for campground locations.
+Enjoy primitive camping (no restrooms or water) at one of four designated campgrounds (permit only) located at Butcher Pen Landing, Gardner Landing, Bloody Bluff Landing and Van Horn Landing or at a self-selected location anywhere within ARWEA that is not posted “No Camping."
+Camping is limited to 14 days; for specific locations and restrictions during hunting seasons, see the Regulations Summary.